Packing theory derived from phyllotaxis and products of linear forms 0: Lattice maps for packing of the Euclidean spaces

-If $x, y$ is colinear, $(r, \theta) = (\sqrt{y}, \beta x/2)$ satisfies a linear equation $r^2 = a + b \theta$ for some constants $a$ and $b$, which is an equation of the Fermat spiral.
-In the case of (c), the image of any line $y = a x$ passing through the origin by the map $f$ in Eq.(\ref{eq: f in case of (c)}), is a logarithmic spiral, because $\log r$ and $\theta$ fulfill a linear equation. \begin{example}[(c) $\epsilon(x, y) = \beta x /y$, case of logarithmic spirals] The map $f$ is as follows, up to similarity transformations:
+In the following case of (c), the image of any line $y = a x$ passing through the origin by the map $f$ in Eq.(\ref{eq: f in case of (c)}), is a logarithmic spiral, because $\log r$ and $\theta$ fulfill a linear equation. \begin{example}[(c) $\epsilon(x, y) = \beta x /y$, case of logarithmic spirals] The map $f$ is as follows, up to similarity transformations:

 The map $f$ is injective on the ${\mathfrak D}$: